WouterSioen/building-maintainable-software/README.md

 * Strong timeframes
 * Fastly changing requirements
 * Developers leaving teams
-* You read more than you code
+* You read more than you write code

 ---